Hip Replacement Surgery

 What is hip replacement surgery?

-may be a choice after a hip fracture or for severe pain due to arthritis.
+This surgery may be a choice after a hip fracture or for severe pain because of arthritis.

 Various types of arthritis may affect the hip joint: